msjackiebrown/cloudshelf-online-bookstore/docs/architecture/phase1-basic-setup/cloudshelf-vpc-setup.md

 - Create jump host in public subnet ([Jump Host Setup Guide](cloudshelf-jump-host-setup.md))
 - Configure Lambda with VPC access
 - Complete IAM and security setup

----

-_This guide replaces the default VPC setup.
-All new deployments should use this custom VPC foundation._